ChrisHuntsinger/CIS444-Final-Project/README.md

 );
 ```

-8. On the browser, run 'http://localhost/MovieLovers/pages/index.html'.
+8. In file, "/js/myapp.js" and "/js/load_movie_details.js", replace '(Insert your API Key here)' with API Key.
-9. You should be able to register an account and log in.
+9. On the browser, run 'http://localhost/MovieLovers/pages/index.html'.

-Notes: 'Cookies' feature currently disabled until logging out feature works on 'View Profile' page.
+10. You should be able to register an account and log in.